Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Abstract

 \section{Abstract}

-Reinforcement learning is a promising approach to learning robot controllers.
+Reinforcement learning is a promising approach to learning robotics controllers.
 It has recently been shown that algorithms based on finite-difference estimates of the policy gradient are competitive with algorithms based on the policy gradient theorem.
 We propose a theoretical framework for understanding this phenomenon.
-Our key insight is that many dynamical systems (especially those of interest in robot control tasks) are \emph{nearly deterministic}---i.e., they can be modeled as a deterministic system with a small stochastic perturbation.
+Our key insight is that many dynamical systems (especially those of interest in robotics control tasks) are \emph{nearly deterministic}---i.e., they can be modeled as a deterministic system with a small stochastic perturbation.
 We show that for such systems, finite-difference estimates of the policy gradient can have substantially lower variance than estimates based on the policy gradient theorem.
-We interpret these results in the context of counterfactual estimation.
 Finally, we empirically evaluate our insights in an experiment on the inverted pendulum.